9thCore/KubeJS_Customs/.minecraft/kubejs/startup_scripts/user/README.txt

-Working space for tests regarding addons for mods with KubeJS integration.
+Working space for tests regarding scripts.

-These are not vital for the addons themselves.
+These are not vital for the scripts themselves, and are but examples.